Payments and refunds

 Course fees for the full academic year are payable no later than Week 1 in the term in which study commences.
 We recommend you contact your college to check payment arrangements.

 As course fees are collected by colleges, you should visit your college's website for more information about acceptable methods of payment.

 Can I pay in instalments?

-University tuition fees and college fees are payable annually in advance.
+Course fees are payable annually in advance.
 In exceptional circumstances your college may allow you to pay by instalments.
 You should contact your college as soon as possible before the start of the academic year if you would like to investigate this.

 What if I withdraw from my course, am I eligible for a refund?

-If you withdraw from your course, you will generally be eligible for a refund of University tuition fees for each complete term not started.
+If you withdraw from your course, you will generally be eligible for a refund of course fees for each complete term not started.
 If you withdraw during a term, you may be liable for fees for that term depending on the date of your withdrawal.
-If you withdraw before Monday of Week 4 of any term then you will not usually be liable for fees for that term.
+If you withdraw on or before Monday of Week 4 of any term then you will not usually be liable for fees for that term.
 If you withdraw after Monday of Week 4 of any term, you will be liable for fees for that term.
 Different policies apply to certain courses delivered by Saïd Business School and the Department for Continuing Education and for courses with a modular structure.
 If you are thinking about withdrawing, you should talk to your college or your department to discuss your options.

 What if I suspend from my course, am I eligible for a refund?

 The same rules apply for suspension as for withdrawal.